Vivioli87/memory-game/README.md

     - "Purple combines the calm stability of blue and the fierce energy of red.
 The color purple is often associated with royalty, nobility, luxury, power, and ambition."
     - "The color purple is a rare occurring color in nature and as a result is often seen as having sacred meaning."
     - "The color purple has a variety of effects on the mind and body, including uplifting spirits, calming the mind and nerves."
-    - "The color purple can boost imagination and creativity."
+    - "The colour purple can boost imagination and creativity."

 ### Fonts